Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: A real-life application

-The Understanding America Study (UAS), conducted by the University of Southern California (USC), consists of approximately 9,000 respondents representing the entire United States.
-The study is an `Internet Panel’, which means that respondents answer surveys via the internet on a computer, tablet, or smart-phone, wherever they are and whenever they wish to participate.
-Households are broadly defined as anyone living together with the person who signed up for participating and answering survey questions in the UAS study.
-To get useful and insightful information on attitudes, behaviors, including mental health, health care avoidance behavior, economic crisis around the time of the COVID-19 pandemic etc., USC’s Center for Economic and Social Research (CESR) launched the Understanding Coronavirus in America tracking survey on March 10, 2020, using the list of the members of the whole US population representative UAS panel.
-The collection of this survey data is supported in part by the Bill \& Melinda Gates Foundation and a grant by the National Institute on Aging (grant number: U01AG054580).
+The Understanding America Study (UAS), undertaken by the University of Southern California (USC), comprises approximately 9,000 respondents, representing the entirety of the United States' adult population.
+Functioning as an Internet Panel, participants engage in surveys via internet-enabled devices at their convenience.
+Households, broadly defined, involve individuals residing with the primary participant.
+To extract valuable insights on attitudes, behaviors, and societal aspects, the Center for Economic and Social Research (CESR) at USC initiated the Understanding Coronavirus in America tracking survey on March 10, 2020.
+Utilizing the UAS panel, this ongoing survey, supported by the Bill \& Melinda Gates Foundation and the National Institute on Aging, delves into various dimensions, including mental health, healthcare behavior, and the economic crisis during the COVID-19 pandemic.

-Initial requests were sent out to the members of the UAS panel to determine their willingness to participate in an ongoing COVID-related survey; 8,547 members were found eligible out of the 9,603 UAS panel members who responded to the initial request.
-Since its launch on March 2020, data is being collected on many different waves.
-Our study in this paper focuses only on wave 16 (October 14 - November 11, 2020).
-Wave 16 survey containing various questions about the impact of coronavirus pandemic on the respondents' lives were made available to 7,832 UAS participants.
-Of those 7,832 participants, 6081 completed the survey and are counted as respondents.
-Of those who are not counted as respondents, 100 started the survey without completing and 1651 did not initiate responding to the survey.
-The overall response rate was about 78\%.
-As with the other waves, respondents in this wave also had 14 days to complete the survey and were compensated with \$15 for completing the survey.
+The survey commenced with 8,547 eligible participants from the UAS panel, out of 9,603 respondents who expressed interest.
+Our study focuses on data collected during wave 16 (October 14–November 11, 2020), where 7,832 UAS participants received the survey.
+Among them, 6,081 completed the survey, constituting our respondents.
+The response rate was approximately 78\%, with participants given a 14-day window for completion and compensated with \$15 upon survey submission.

-\subsection{Direct UAS estimates}
+\subsubsection{Direct UAS estimates}